— Jesus Shuttlesworth (@AlmighDee_) July 11, 2016

 In fourth grade I changed schools between the third and fourth quarters.
 I not only changed schools, but also entirely different states, as my mother took my sister and I with her to live with Grandma for a few months.
 (I do not know the circumstances behind this; adults did not feel the need to explain things to children.)
 Undoubtedly it was to be to my benefit, because my initial fourth-grade teacher was a poor example of the profession, and I did not mind leaving her classroom.
 Another benefit to me was leaving the cohort of students I had been with for the past few years; I hoped the new students would be “nicer”.
 Unfortunately, I was an odd little girl and apparently went through life with a sign on my back that read “clueless,” as I was to be picked upon where-ever I went.

+As for playing with dolls, rather than endlessly re-dressing or prattling with the figures, I enjoyed arranging the furnishings (especially when scale-accurate).
 I was much more interested in learning about and discussing nonfiction, and my particular passion that year was the fascinating realm of mysteries, detectives, spies and secret codes.
 These were not however, the interests of most of the other girls who prattled interminably about horses, pop music, or Betty and Veronica comics.
 They instead were developing interests in being stewardesses when they grew up, or in reading and endlessly emoting over pre-teen romance stories.
 My mother complained, “Why can’t you be more normal?”
 The girls told me that I sounded like the Professor from the Gilligan’s Island television show and laughed at me.
-I could not figure out why that was not a compliment; he was the only sensible person in the show!
+I could not figure out why that was not a compliment, as he was the only sensible person in the show!

 Once again, I found more pleasure – and the opportunity to recharge my energies for the rest of the school day – by spending all recess on the swings or reading a book.
 “Oh, you don’t want to do that,” the teacher told me, nudging me away from where I was sitting leaning against a tree trunk and reading my latest book (a library volume on how FBI agents caught counterfeiters) “Go and have fun with the other children.”